 Wear Masks: If you are not fully vaccinated and/or have a group of mixed vaccination statuses, you should wear a well-fitted mask when you are in an indoor setting.

-This allows for more room to distance from others while also increasing air flow, which can help decrease the spread of the virus.
+Move Your Gathering Outside: This allows for more room to distance from others while also increasing air flow, which can help decrease the spread of the virus.

-The smaller you can keep the gathering, the better.
-The more people that are attending and outside of your “bubble,” the higher the risk of catching COVID-19 is.
+Limit the Number of People: The smaller you can keep the gathering, the better.
+The more people that are attending, the higher the risk of catching COVID-19 is.
 Above all, always follow your local and state guidelines around the number of people and/or households that are allowed to gather.

 Remember, the more events you host or attend, the higher chance you have of catching and spreading COVID-19.
 Try to limit your number of social activities and do as much with just your household as possible.

-Get creative and find ways to bring your traditions into the holidays of 2020.
-You’ll create new memories and maybe develop a few new customs that can carry on for years to come!
+This year, you can create new memories and maybe develop a few new customs that can carry on for years to come!